pharo-contributions/clap-st/src/Clap-Core.package/ClapCommandMatch.class/README.md

-I am a class which represents a successful match with a command.This class contains an array of ClapMatch subclass for each successful match of an element of the command.
+I represent a class which represents a successful match with a command.
+This class contains an array of instances of ClapMatch and its subclass for each successful match of an element of the command.